HackerYou/HYFallBootcamp2014/2-JavaScript/05-arrays-methods.md

 A function that is a property of an object is called a **method**.

 Once more: Any time a function is in an object, we call it a method.
-It does the same name, just called something different.
+It does the same thing, just called something different.
 So, for ease of understanding right now a method is a function.

 We define methods like this: